sir-george2500/g-server/README.md

 DBURL =
 ```
 ---
+A deploy version of this project is at [g-server]("https://g-server-7fg9.onrender.com/swagger/index.html#/")

 License under [MIT](https://opensource.org/licenses/MIT).
 This code is free to use and modify.
 If you like, make money out of it, even rob it as grease on your skin.
 I give you such permission hahaha.